If you have an iPhone 8 or newer, there is no reason not to update it to iOS 16. The software update is free and will breathe new life into it.

 Face ID works in landscape mode

 I don't know about you, but it has been annoying AF that Face ID only works in vertical orientation.
 In iOS 16, Face ID works in landscape mode… but only for iPhone 13 models.
 That sucks if you've got an older Face ID-equipped iPhone.
 But it's still a good addition if you an iPhone 13, 13 mini, or 13 Pro / 13 Pro Max.

 Need I say more?
 Whatever photos you've got in your iPhone's "Hidden" album should be for your eyes only. iOS 16 lets you lock the hidden album with Face ID, Touch ID, or a passcode.

 Every iPhone user knows the stress of having duplicate photos, screenshots, and videos.
 Apple has finally done something about it with a feature that lets you merge identical media.
 It's awesome.

-Previously, the Fitness app only appeared on your iPhone if you connected an Apple Watch.
-In iOS 16, it’s available for all.
-The app can track your Move goal — the number of steps you take (when you have the iPhone in your pocket), calories burned, and the distance you’ve walked — and puts it into an easy-to-read visual summary.
+Previously, the Fitness app only appeared on your iPhone if you connected an Apple Watch to it.
+In iOS 16, it's available for all.
+The app can track your Move goal — the number of steps you take (when you have the iPhone in your pocket), calories burned, and the distance you've walked — and puts it into an easy-to-read visual summary.